boundless-xyz/boundless/documentation/site/pages/terminology.md

 See the [Market Section][page-boundless-market] for more details

-## Bento

-A cluster of services that coordinate to search for, bid on, and attempt to fulfil proof orders.

-See the [Bento Section][page-bento] for more details.

-## Broker

-The Broker monitors a [deployment][page-deployments] of the Boundless Market and, based on customizable criteria, bids on and locks-in on proof requests.
-Proof generation jobs are subsequently passed to an instance of Bento, and ultimately are the request(s) are fulfilled it on the Market.

-See the [Broker Section][page-broker] for more details.

 ## Preflight

-Running a proof request's execution only via Bento (essential using [RISC Zero's dev-mode][r0-page-dev-mode]) in order to calculate the required [cycles][r0-term-clock-cycles] for the proof order.
+Running a proof request's execution only (e.g. using [RISC Zero's dev-mode][r0-page-dev-mode]) in order to calculate the required [cycles][r0-term-clock-cycles] for the proof order.

 This allows one to: